Future-Power-Networks/MAPDN/README.md

 * `--alias` is the alias to distinguish different experiments.
 * `--mode` is the mode of the envrionment.
 It contains 2 modes, e.g. distributed and decentralised.
 Distributed mode is the one introduced in this work, whereas decentralised mode is the traditional environment used by the prior works.
 * `--scenario` indicates the power system on which you would like to train.
-* `--voltage-loss-type` indicates the voltage loss you would like to use for training.
+* `--voltage-barrier-type` indicates the voltage barrier function you would like to use for training.
 * `--save-path` is the path you would like to save the model, tensorboard and configures.

 ### Testing Your Model